wJoenn/louisramosdev/content/blogs/rails-api-authentication-with-devise-and-json-web-tokens.md

 }
 ```

-For the rest we'll need to enable JSON Web Tokens so let's move on to our final step
+For the rest we'll need to enable JSON Web Tokens so let's move on to our final step.

 ## Adding JWT protocol to Devise

 Devise_jwt offers multiple <a href="https://github.com/waiting-for-dev/devise-jwt#revocation-strategies" target="_blank">JWT revocation strategies</a>.
 I've used the Denylist and the JTIMatcher in the past and I'm found of the latter so that's the one I'm gonna go with in this example but feel free to check out the others later and choose what fits your needs best of course.

-Let's add a new column to our `users` table called `jti` and enable the strategy in our `User` model
+Let's add a new column to our `users` table called `jti` and enable the strategy in our `User` model.
 ```bash
 bin/rails generate migration AddJtiToUsers
 ```